kubeshop/testkube/docs/docs/articles/deprecations.md

 # Deprecations

-Software deprecation refers to the process of phasing out or discontinuing support for a particular software feature, API (Application Programming Interface), or an entire software product.
+Software deprecation refers to the process of phasing out or discontinuing support for a particular software feature.
 This decision is typically made by software developers or vendors due to various reasons such as security concerns, outdated technology, or the introduction of more efficient alternatives.

-Some of deprecations in Testkube are caused by security reasons, some of them are caused by changes in dependencies.
 Usually if possible and reasonable we try to keep backward compatibility.

 ## List of Testkube deprecations